jbms/sphinx-immaterial/_sources/customization.rst.txt

         A list of dictionaries used to populate the :ref:`version_dropdown` selector.

+    .. themeconf:: scope

+        Scope of site preferences (i.e. cookie consent, content tabs, color palette).
+        If you have multi-site project, you can set this to "/" to share preferences between all sub-sites.
+See the :ref:`version_dropdown` section on how to setup a multi-site project.

     .. themeconf:: languages

         A list of dictionaries to populate the language selector drop-down menu (in the navigation